ethen8181/ticket-system/README.md

 ## Introduction
 The repository consists of two folders `webflow` and `ticket`.
 Explanation of how it works and what's inside the folder are provided below.

-##webflow:##
+**webflow:**
 - This folder uses a webflow record of a ticket system website, called it `webflowdata.xlsx`.
 - The whole process of the analysis and thorough detail of the dataset used was shown in the `webflow.md` file.
 - The `webflow.R` contains just the R code for the analysis, though may not be as organized as well-explained.
 - `webflow_files` contains the graph that the analysis generated.

-##ticket:##
+**ticket:**
 - This folder uses the ticket selling record to one of the concert provided by the same ticket system as above.
-The dataset is called `ticketdata.csv`
+The dataset is called `ticketdata.csv`.
 - It also contains a .md file `ticket.md` that shows the entire steps for doing the analysis(Also contains description of the dataset) and the partial R code for that `ticket.R`.
 - Apart from that it also has a `seat.png file` which shows the structure of the arena in which the concert was held.
 - `processdata.csv` is a subset of the original dataset and will be used by `image.R`.